 This month, I've been chatting with lots of freelancers about the problems they face when running a business.

-As always, breaking habits is easier said than done.
+Breaking habits is not so easy.
 Instagram is addictive, after all.
-And procrastination is always more tempting when there's a difficult project on the cards that you just can't seem to face.
+And procrastination is always more tempting when there's a challenging project on the cards that you can't seem to face.
 But have no fear!
 They say habits are patterns of behaviour that can be broken with a little discipline.

 Here, I'll explore the six, most common bad habits that you freelancers are guilty of and offer advice on how to break them so you can be happier at work and run a more profitable business.